varun1234vi-hub/DecodeLabs-internship/THE SERVER COMMANDER/readme.md

 Secure remote access

-As a System Administrator (SysAdmin), the mission was to provision and configure a secure cloud-based virtual server.
+As a Cloud Engineer, the mission was to provision and configure a secure cloud-based virtual server.

 # 🎯 Mission Objectives